apple-fritter/.conkyrc/README.md

 - `yes`: Enables double buffering.
 This makes the window flicker-free.

 ### minimum_size, maximum_width
-- `minimum_size 200`: Sets the minimum width and height for the window.
+- `minimum_size 200`: Sets the minimum width and height for the window to 200 pixels.
-- `maximum_width 400`: Sets the maximum width for the window.
+- `maximum_width 400`: Sets the maximum width for the window to 400 pixels.

 ### alignment
 - `top_right`: Aligns the window to the top right corner of the desktop.